jswoods/humio-docker-cluster/README.md

 ```

 The `-d` will bring up the containers in detached mode.
 The `{1..3}` is bash
-expansion notataion and will convert to `zookeeper1 zookeeper2 zookeeper3`
+expansion notation and will convert to `zookeeper1 zookeeper2 zookeeper3`
 behind the scenes.
 If you're not using bash, you can just manually type those
 out.